 Most communities have some type of written plan for emergencies.
-These plans range from a comprehensive multi-hazard approach as described in FEMA's CPG 1-8 (Guide for Development of State and Local Emergency Operations Plans) to a single telephone roster for call-up purposes, or an action checklist.
+These plans range from a comprehensive all-hazard approach as described in FEMA's SLG 101 (Guide for All-Hazard Emergency Operations Planning) to a single telephone roster for call-up purposes, or an action checklist.
 Obviously the more complete and thorough a plan is, the better prepared the community should be to deal with any emergency that occurs.

-As noted in Chapter 1, the "Emergency Planning and Community Right-to-Know Act of 1986" requires local emergency planning committees to develop local plans for emergency responses in the event of a release of an extremely hazardous substance.
-Those communities receiving FEMA funds are required to incorporate hazardous materials planning into their multi-hazard emergency operations plan (EOP).
-Other communities are encouraged to prepare a multi-hazard EOP in accord with CPG 1-8 since it is the most comprehensive approach to emergency planning.
+As noted in Chapter 1, EPCRA requires LEPCs to develop local plans for emergency responses in the event of a release of an extremely hazardous substance.
+Those communities receiving FEMA funds are required to incorporate hazardous materials planning into their multihazard EOP.
+Other communities are encouraged to prepare a multihazard EOP in accord with SLG 101 because it is the most comprehensive approach to emergency planning.
 Not every community, however, may be ready for or capable of such a comprehensive approach.

 Because each community must plan in light of its own situation and resources, a less exhaustive approach may be the only practical, realistic way of having some type of near-term plan.
 Each community must choose the level of planning that is appropriate for it, based upon the types of hazard found in the community.

-This chapter discusses two basic approaches to writing a plan: (1) development or revision of a hazardous materials appendix (of appendices to functional annexes) to a multi-hazard EOP following the approach described in FEMA's CPG 1-8, and (2) development or revision of a plan covering only hazardous materials.
+This chapter discusses two basic approaches to writing a plan: (1) development or revision of a hazardous materials appendix (of appendixes to functional annexes) to a multihazard EOP following the approach described in FEMA's SLG 101, and (2) development or revision of a plan covering only hazardous materials.
 Each approach is discussed in more detail below.

-4.2 Hazardous Materials Appendix to Multi-Hazard EOP
+4.2 Hazardous Materials Appendix to MultiHazard EOP

 The first responders (e.g., police, fire, emergency medical team) at the scene of an incident are generally the same whatever the hazard.
 Moreover, many emergency functions (e.g., direction and control, communications, and evacuation) vary only slightly from hazard to hazard.
 Procedures to be followed for warning the public of a hazardous materials incident, for example, are not that different from procedures followed in warning the public about other incidents such as a flash flood.
 It is possible, therefore, to avoid a great deal of unnecessary redundancy and confusion by planning for all hazards at the same time.
-A multi-hazard EOP avoids developing separate structures, resources, and plans to deal with each type of hazard.
+A multihazard EOP avoids developing separate structures, resources, and plans to deal with each type of hazard.
 Addressing the general aspects of all hazards first and then looking at each potential hazard individually to see if any unique aspects are involved result in efficiencies and economies in the long run.
-Multi-hazard EOPs also help ensure that plans and systems are reasonably compatible if a large-scale hazardous materials incident requires a simultaneous, coordinated response by more than one community or more than one level of government.
+Multihazard EOPs also help ensure that plans and systems are reasonably compatible if a large-scale hazardous materials incident requires a simultaneous, coordinated response by more than one community or more than one level of government.

 A community that does not have a multihazard plan is urged to consider seriously the advantages of this integrated approach to planning.
-In doing so, the community may want to seek State government advice and support.
+In doing so, the community may want to seek state government advice and support.

-CPG 1-8 describes a sample format, content, and process for State and local EOPs.
-It recommends that a multi-hazard EOP include three components -- a basic plan, functional annexes, and hazard-specific appendices.
-It encourages development of a basic plan that includes generic functional annexes applicable to any emergency situation, with unique aspects of a particular hazard being addressed in hazard-specific appendices.
+SLG 101 describes a sample format, content, and process for state and local EOPs.
+It recommends that a multihazard EOP include three components -- a basic plan, functional annexes, and hazard-specific appendixes.
+It encourages development of a basic plan that includes generic functional annexes applicable to any emergency situation, with unique aspects of a particular hazard being addressed in hazardspecific appendixes.
 It stresses improving the capabilities for simultaneous, coordinated response by a number of emergency organizations at various levels of government.
-Local communities that receive FEMA funds must incorporate hazardous materials planning into their multi-hazard EOP.
-In most of these communities, there are paid staff to do emergency operations planning as well as related emergency management tasks.